awsdocs/iam-user-guide/doc_source/access_policies_access-advisor.md

 + Which users, groups, or roles are attached to a [managed policy](https://docs.aws.amazon.com/general/latest/gr/glos-chap.html#managed_policy)
 + Which services a user or role can access
 + The last time they accessed the service
-+ The last time they attempted to use a specific S3 action
++ The last time they attempted to use a specific Amazon EC2, IAM, Lambda, or Amazon S3 action

 To use the AWS CLI or AWS API to view last accessed information for IAM, you must have permissions that match the operation you want to use:
 + `iam:GenerateServiceLastAccessedDetails`